116 further coronavirus cases in Chesterfield

-The number of coronavirus cases in Chesterfield increased by 303 over the weekend, official figures show.
+The number of coronavirus cases in Chesterfield increased by 116 in the last 24 hours, official figures show.

-However, there were no new coronavirus deaths recorded over the weekend in Chesterfield.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period in Chesterfield.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Chesterfield.